 With manual contract management, there’s hardly any way to track data from historical contracts.
 This makes it hard to optimize and get more efficient with future contracting processes.

-But this is pretty easy with enterprise contract management tools as they come with analytics features out of the box.
+But this is pretty easy with enterprise CLM tools, as they come with analytics features out of the box.
 So, you can dive into contract data, identify bottlenecks, and spot contracts that bring the highest revenue, among others.

 #6 Improved security

-Enterprise contract management systems are designed to eliminate security risks by establishing authentication protocols that protect contracts from loss, unauthorized access, and tampering.
+Enterprise contract management software is designed to eliminate security risks by establishing authentication protocols that protect contracts from loss, unauthorized access, and tampering.

-Some of the major security features in enterprise contract management systems include Single Sign On (SSO), audit logs, extensible permissions and backups.
+Some of the major security features in enterprise contract management software include Single Sign On (SSO), audit logs, extensible permissions, and backups.

-What to look for in an enterprise contract management software
+What should you look for in enterprise contract management software

 Here are some qualities to look out for: